worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Logistic Regression Training**: I see what happens when we use the root mean square error cost or total loss function using random initialization for a parameter values and also by selecting a bad initialization value for the parameter values and then try to solve issue with cross entropy.

-- **Softmax Regression**: In this section, I used Softmax to classify three linearly separable classes, the features are in one dimension
+- **Softmax Regression**: In this section, I used Softmax to classify three linearly separable classes, the features are in one dimension and then I used a single layer Softmax to classify handwritten digits from the MNIST database.